Vineetg2003/LLM---Retrieval-Augmented-Generation-RAG-pipeline/README.md

 | LLM              | `google/flan-t5-base` (Transformers)    |
 | Frontend         | Streamlit                               |
 | Containerization | Docker + Docker Compose                 |

 ---

+## 🧠 Model Selection

+**We use the google/flan-t5-base model for answer generation.
+This is a lightweight transformer-based language model from the FLAN-T5 family, designed to balance speed and accuracy.
+It performs well on small to medium-scale tasks and fits comfortably within 8GB RAM, which suits our development system.**

+**Due to hardware constraints, especially limited memory and no dedicated GPU, chunking is capped at 512 tokens, and retrieval size is optimized for efficiency.
+While this setup is sufficient for most use cases, it may not handle long or highly complex PDFs well.**

+**For users with more powerful hardware (≥16GB RAM and GPU), larger models like Mistral-7B-Instruct can be integrated for significantly better performance and deeper contextual understanding.**

+---